Crypto Guide: What is Bitcoin Currency?

-- Cryptocurrency/Bitcoin Exchanges – Open an account with a reliable bitcoin or cryptocurrency exchange and deposit money via your credit card, debit card, or a wire transfer (electronic funds transfer).
-After depositing your dollars, euros, pounds, or other fiat currency, you can exchange it for bitcoin on the exchange.
+1. Cryptocurrency/Bitcoin Exchanges – Open an account with a reliable cryptocurrency exchange, like Binance, Kraken, or Coinbase.
+After depositing money via your credit card, debit card, or a wire transfer (electronic funds transfer), you can then trade it for bitcoin on the exchange.
 Once you have bitcoin, you can send it to anyone who provides you with a valid bitcoin address.
 You can also receive bitcoin payments into the account you have with the cryptocurrency exchange with your unique wallet address.
 Some cryptocurrency exchanges offer the option of converting bitcoin and certain fiat currencies to other cryptocurrencies besides bitcoin.
 Ethereum, the second most popular cryptocurrency, and its BTC pair, ETH/BTC, is a good example of this.

 Bitcoin can be bought in many different ways with fiat currencies in bitcoin marketplaces, including cash and bank wire transactions.